trinodb/trino/docs/src/main/sphinx/security/oauth2.md

        validate the OAuth 2.0 access token, and retrieve any associated claims.
        This flag allows ignoring the value provided in the metadata document.
        Default is ``true``.
+   * - ``http-server.authentication.oauth2.end-session-url``
+     - The URL of the endpoint on the authorization server to which user's browser will be redirected to so that End-User will be logged out from the authorization server when logging out from Trino.
 ```

 (trino-oauth2-refresh-tokens)=